 And at 19?
 A sports agent (or trapeze artist) … and a writer.

-Well, I predicted one thing correctly.
-(No, not the rodeo queen!)
-But the path I’ve followed and the incredible experiences I’ve had as a writer — those I never saw coming.
+But the path I followed and the incredible experiences I’ve had as a writer and storyteller — those I never saw coming.

 Then, one day in 2003, an editor I’d never met walked up to my desk.

-After two years as an editor and writer at our action sports website, EXPN.com, I joined ESPN The Magazine full time in 2005 and worked as an editor-slash-writer covering action sports, Olympic sports, the NFL and college football.
-In 2005, I wrote my first cover story for The Mag, on action sports icon Mat Hoffman, helped to launch EXPN Magazine and, in the spring of 2006, ESPN published my first book.
-In February 2008, I was promoted to senior writer and afforded the freedom to move to Southern California — or, as I call SoCal, Storybookland.
+After two years as an editor and writer at, EXPN.com, I joined ESPN The Magazine full time in 2005 and worked as an editor-slash-writer covering action sports, Olympic sports, the NFL and college football.
+In 2005, I wrote my first cover story for The Mag, on action sports icon Mat Hoffman and worked on the launch of EXPN Magazine.
+In the spring of 2006, ESPN published my first book.
+In February 2008, I was promoted to senior writer and afforded the freedom to move to Southern California — or, as I call my adopted hometown, Storybookland.
 I ordered additional pages for my passport.

-In addition to writing features for ESPN The Magazine, ESPN.com and espnW, I joined the broadcast team at ESPN in 2010 and have since hosted X Games and action sports shows including X Center, SportsNation and World of X Games specials.
-I spent two seasons as the pit reporter for the Global RallyCross series and several years as a sideline reporter for X Games broadcasts and ESPN 3D’s college football games.
+In addition to writing features and cover stories for ESPN The Magazine, ESPN.com and espnW, I joined the broadcast team at ESPN in 2010.
+I have hosted X Games live events and action sports studio shows including X Center, SportsNation and World of X Games specials.
+I spent two seasons as the pit reporter for the Global RallyCross series and several years as a sideline reporter for X Games broadcasts and ESPN 3D college football games.
 I continue to appear on network shows including SportsCenter, GMA and Outside the Lines, often in conjunction with the stories I write.